Assistance programs in Greene County Ohio.

-Find how to access assistance from local charities, non-profit groups, and other agencies.
+Find how to access assistance from local charities, non-profit groups, churches and other agencies.
 People who are in need of help and facing a short term hardship have many resources and services at their disposal.
-Get information on your options
+Get information on your options.
+Find a list of programs in Greene County that can help with paying rent or utility bills, or that may give out free food or heating oil or clothing.
+Or access job training programs, free foreclosure counseling services, get money to pay for security or utility deposits, enroll into free debt reduction programs, and locate other forms of assistance.

 The AFL-CIO Labor Food Pantry is a place that union members and organized labor can turn to for aid.
 The groups provides emergency food and other forms of assistance to members of organized labor as well as other working families during times of crisis or hardships.
 Click here to find other union programs.